-- Ask the instructor to clarify what is not clear. - Ask the instructor to "restate" a confusing question or option. - F. Do Not Change Your Answers - The only time you should change an answer is when you know why the first answer is wrong and/or why the second answer is right. - Never change an answer just because you feel uncertain.
+- Ask the instructor to clarify what is not clear. - Ask the instructor to "restate" a confusing question or option. - Note: the instructor may or may not be able to provide clarity if the question is expected gained knowledge or common knowledge.

+F. Do Not Change Your Answers

+- The only time you should change an answer is when you know why the first answer is wrong and/or why the second answer is right. - Never change an answer just because you feel uncertain.

-Originating Author: Student Affairs Committee Policy Number: CC0082017 Approved By: Faculty Approval Date: 11/15/2019 Effective Date: 11/2019 Number of Pages: 2 Next Review Date: 11/2021
+Originating Author: Curriculum Committee Policy Number: CC0082017 Approved By: Faculty Approval Date: 5.21.2021 Effective Date: 6.1.2021 Number of Pages: 2 Next Review Date: 5.2024

-Policy on Clinical Lab Assignment
+Policy on BSN Clinical Assignment